zuozhenggh/learning-library/developer-library/microservices-with-converged-db/apex/apex.md

-# Create an APEX App to Make Sense of the Data
+# Create an APEX app to view and update the data

 ## Overview

-This lab will show you how to create an APEX application that will help make sense of the type of data being collected by the microservices created in the previous labs.
+This lab will show you how to create an APEX application that will allow you to view and update the microservice data.

 Estimated Lab Time - 10 minutes

-Quick walk through on how to create an APEX application that will help make sense of the type of data being collected by the microservices created in the previous labs.

 ### Objectives